rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

   - **Array of Strings**: When an array of strings is provided, the function iterates over each string, replacing the patterns with the actual values from the `runtime` environment variable.

 - **Options:** The function has the support to accespts the optional parameter `uppercaseFirstChar` or `lowercaseFirstChar` to convert the first character of the resolved value to uppercase or lowercase.
 This parameter is separated by a dot from the attribute name.
 This parameter is used to convert the attribute value to the correct format for the method name.
 For example, `resolveAtRuntime('manage_closedcaptions.set{{attribute.uppercaseFirstChar}}')`.
+- **Options:** The function supports optional parameters `uppercaseFirstChar` or `lowercaseFirstChar` to convert the first character of the resolved value to uppercase or lowercase.
+This parameter is separated by a dot from the attribute name.

+  - `uppercaseFirstChar`

+    - Converts the first character of the resolved value to uppercase.
+    - Useful for formatting method names or any string where the first letter should be capitalized.
+    - Example usage:
+      ```javascript
+      resolveAtRuntime('manage_closedcaptions.set{{attribute.uppercaseFirstChar}}');
+      // If attribute is 'fontFamily', the result will be 'setFontFamily'
+      ```

+  - `lowercaseFirstChar`
+    - Converts the first character of the resolved value to lowercase.
+    - Useful for formatting method names or any string where the first letter should be in lowercase.
+    - Example usage:
+      ```javascript
+      resolveAtRuntime('manage_closedcaptions.set{{attribute.lowercaseFirstChar}}');
+      // If attribute is 'FontFamily', the result will be 'setfontFamily'
+      ```

 Usage of this function by dynamic firebolt object ensures that all necessary values are dynamically resolved during test case execution in the corresponding glue code.